Print

 Teenage Abortion Laws

-Parental consent or a judicial bypass is required for patients under 18 to obtain an abortion.
+In Michigan, parental consent or a judicial bypass is legally required for patients under the age of 18 to have an abortion.

 Teenage Abortion Laws